 The objective may be to retrofit the entire building so that all the parking spaces are ready to charge an electric vehicle.
 In this case it’s possible to have all components installed for all parking spaces.

 If the objective is rather to prepare the building for future EV charging installations, it’s then possible to proceed with a partial component installations.

-An installation strategy contains the technical and financial information that allows the condominium board to make an informed decision on the work that should be carried out.
+An EV Ready Plan contains the technical and financial information that allows the condominium board to make an informed decision on the work that should be carried out.

-Here is an example of an Installation Strategy [French Only] that proposes different scenarios for installing the components in a global and partial way for EV Charging installations.
+Here is an example of an EV Ready Plan [French Only] that proposes different scenarios for installing the components in a global and partial way for EV Charging installations.

 If the building has decided that an individual deployment is the best option, it’s stil possible to group multiple installations together for a better installation price.
 Here’s a form example that can be used when grouping individuals together.